 Results: Sixty-two obstetric providers were interviewed.
 Facilitators of implementation included recurrent training, improved teamwork and communication, strong program leadership, and involvement of lower level facilities.
 Barriers to implementation included administrative hurdles, high staff turnover, language barriers, and resources required to reach and train lower level facilities.
 Overall, the majority of clinicians viewed the ESM-UBT package as a useful intervention in aiding efforts to reduce maternal deaths from postpartum hemorrhage.

-Conclusions: Among 10 medical colleges in India the ESM-UBT package is seen as a beneficial intervention for managing refractory atonic PPH, and for reducing maternal morbidity and mortality.
-Identified facilitators of and barriers to implementation of
+Conclusions: Among 10 medical colleges in India the ESM-UBT package is seen as a beneficial intervention for managing refractory atonic postpartum hemorrhage, and for reducing maternal morbidity and mortality.
+Identified facilitators of and barriers to implementation of the ESM-UBT package in India should be used to guide future implementation efforts.